Deadpool: Deadpool: Samurai

 In the manga series Deadpool: Samurai, which takes place on Earth-346, Deadpool travels to Japan and joins Samurai Squad, the Japanese division of the Avengers.
 While he is a member of Samurai Squad, Deadpool battles villains such as Loki and Thanos.

 "Heroes Reborn"

 In an alternate reality depicted in the 2021 Heroes Reborn miniseries, Deadpool is the mallet-wielding sidekick of the Goblin and an enemy of Nighthawk.

 House of M

-In the House of M reality, Wade Wilson was a field commander and active agent of S.H.I.E.L.D.
-During one of his missions, Agent Wilson contacted S.H.I.E.L.D.
-They had to patch him through the TB-Link satellite to communicate with him.
+In the House of M reality, Wade Wilson is a field commander and active agent of S.H.I.E.L.D.

 Hulked-Out Heroes

 Appearing first in Hulk vol. 2 #21, Deadpool is "hulked-out" near the end of the Fall of the Hulks storyline.
 A two-part miniseries called, World War Hulks: Hulked Out Heroes followed Hulkpool as he travels back in time to kill himself, disrupting the origin stories of many heroes as he goes.